-The Group monitors the risk arising from its available-for-sale security instruments, which are held for monitoring cash flow requirements and unused capital.
+The Group monitors the risk arising from its FVOCI security instruments, which are held for monitoring cash flow requirements and unused capital.
 The management of the Group monitors the combination of equity securities and open-market funds in its investment portfolio based on cash flow requirements.
 Material investments within the portfolio are managed on an individual basis, and all buy-and-sell decisions are approved by the Board of directors.

-(w) Capital management
+(v) Capital management